Joako360/osm2city/doc/manual/using.rst

 If ``copy_data_stuff.py`` is called with the optional ``-a`` argument, then also the effects and shaders in directory ``fgdata`` in  ``osm2city-data`` are copied to ``$FG_ROOT``.
 This is necessary if you set parameter ``TRAFFIC_SHADER_ENABLE`` to ``True`` (see chapter :ref:`Light Effects <chapter-parameters-light>`).

+There is an optional ``-t`` argument, which can be used to write the data to another Terrasync folder instead of the default "Objects".
+This is only useful if you at the same time set parameter ``USE_NEW_STG_VERBS`` to True.

 There is also a third possibility of copying the ``tex`` directory into ``$FG_ROOT``.
 However you would not be able to distribute the generated scenery objects and it might interfere with other scenery objects using a potentially different texture map.